DivergentClouds/expanse/spec.md

 Macros are pieces of code that can be used multiple times.
 Macros are defined with the `macro` keyword followed by the name of the macro, and a comma separated list of parameters in parentheses.
 The body of the macro follows as a block.
 A single trailing comma is optionally allowed directly after the final parameter.
-Macro definitions must start at the beginning of a line.
 Macro definitions may optionally be preceded with the `pub` keyword, which allows it to be imported to an external file.
 Macros may only be defined at the top level of a file.

 ```
 macro foo(param1, param2) {